Corn Tortillas You Can Make At Home

 How can I keep these warm while I cook the rest?

-I use this tortilla keeper with a damp kitchen towel, it makes them soft by steaming them in the warm towel heated by the hot off the griddle tortillas.
+I use this tortilla keeper with a damp kitchen towel.
+It makes the tortillas soft by steaming them in the warm towel heated by the hot off-the-griddle tortillas.
 Tortilla Keeper is great for French toast, grilled cheese sandwiches, pancakes, and waffles.

 How do I store these corn tortillas?

-Let them cool completely and place them in freezer bags and place them in your refrigerator for up to 3 days.
-When you want to reheat them later, dampen a towel and place the tortillas between the towels and microwave for 30-second increments.
+Let them cool completely, then put them in freezer bags and store them in your refrigerator for up to 3 days.
+When you want to reheat them later, dampen a towel, place the tortillas between the towels, and microwave for 30-second increments.

 How long can I store these safely?

-You can store these in the refrigerator in a plastic freezer bag for up to 3 days after they are completely cooled.
+After they are completely cooled, you can store them in the refrigerator in a plastic freezer bag for up to 3 days.

 Why do my tortillas turn out dry?

-Please remember to use a warm damp towel to stack your freshly cooked corn tortillas in the tortilla warmer/keeper.
-Here’s the deal, the steam from the tortillas makes them soft, not dry inside the damp towel.
+Please remember to use a warm, damp towel to stack your freshly cooked corn tortillas in the tortilla warmer/keeper.
+The steam from the tortillas makes them soft, not dry, inside the damp towel.

 Can I use cornmeal instead of Maseca Mexican corn flour?